-components separately for all asset classes e.g. service of assets consideration based on the terms of the contract, unless all non-lease consideration based on the terms of the contract, unless all non-lease consideration based on the terms of the contract. whole contract.
+From contracts, that include lease and non-lease components, the Company separates and recognises non-lease components separately for all asset classes e.g. service of assets constituting the subject of the contract and allocates consideration based on the terms of the contract, unless all non-lease items are considered immaterial in the context of the whole contract.